Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/Client/README.md

 If you want a player with buttons to automate a number of requests, use the index.html file from the **Client/player_with_buttons** directory.

+On your client, run the **request.sh** script to open a number of browser windows to emulate silmutaneous connections.